 - take photographs of any damage to the structure of the property and its contents

-- prepare a detailed inventory of your home contents, if you haven’t done so already
+- write a detailed inventory - make a list of your home contents, if you haven’t done so already

 - take a note of the reading on your electricity meter so that you can claim back the running costs of commercial dryers

-- phone your insurer to start the claim as soon as possible, as often time limits will apply
+- phone your insurer to start the claim as soon as possible, there are usually time limits

-- retain a copy of any documents or pictures you send to the insurer, or you receive from them
+- keep a copy of any documents or pictures you send to the insurer, or you get from them

 - ask for a record of any calls made in reference to the claim

-- if you are a vulnerable customer, for example because you are disabled or elderly, make the insurer aware of this.
+- if you are a vulnerable customer, for example because you are disabled or elderly, tell the insurer.
 They may prioritise your claim

-- ask from an indication of how long it will take to settle the claim
+- ask how long it will take to settle the claim

-The Association of British Insurers (ABI) has produced a guide to how insurers should respond to flood damage, available at www.abi.org.uk.
+The Association of British Insurers (ABI) has produced a guide to how insurers should respond to flood damage on the ABI website.